katherinechen912/CV/index.md

 ## Research Experience
 ### PhD
-`2024`
+`2024–`
 __Ephemeral Echoes — Embodied Ecological Visualization__
-> Research-based interactive installation using Kinect/RealSense depth sensing and generative point clouds to study how gesture-driven dissolution and recomposition of “marine bodies” can evoke ecological awareness and reflection on human agency and impermanence.
+> Studied how gesture-driven interaction with generative point clouds (Kinect/RealSense) can evoke ecological awareness and reflection on human agency.

 __Audiovisual Cosmic Journeys — Sound-Driven Generative Performance__
-> Real-time A/V performance system (TouchDesigner, MIDI, audio analysis) investigating how different audio–visual mappings shape perceptual focus and affect.
-Used as a testbed for studying mapping grammar, performer agency, and the role of sound as a driver of visual cognition.
+> Investigated how audio-visual mappings (TouchDesigner, MIDI) shape perceptual focus and affect; developed a testbed for studying mapping grammar and performer agency.

 __Interactive Dimensions — Gesture Semantics Across Sensors__
-> Comparative research-through-design (RtD) study examining how different motion-tracking systems (Kinect, Leap Motion, MediaPipe) reconfigure gesture semantics and authorship.
-Kept visual output constant while swapping sensors to analyze how hardware choice affects what “counts” as meaningful movement for both performers and audiences.
+> Conducted a comparative Research-through-Design (RtD) study analyzing how different motion sensors (Kinect, Leap Motion, MediaPipe) reconfigure gesture semantics and authorship.

 __Garden / Flora (in progress) — Ambient Sensing as Legible Co-Author__
-> Responsive environment that integrates Arduino/Raspberry Pi environmental sensors (illuminance, temperature, humidity, air quality) to set a generative “climate,” while body movement composes spatial structure.
-Used to explore design patterns where ambient data collaborates with, rather than overrides, human movement in ecological visualization.
+> Developing a responsive environment (Arduino/Raspberry Pi sensors) to explore design patterns for legible, collaborative ambient sensing in ecological visualization.

 __Machine Learning and Pattern Recognition, Synthesis (theoretical research)__
-> Ongoing theoretical project synthesizing ideas from information theory, philosophy of mind, and media theory to examine the limits of pattern recognition in machine learning versus human meaning-making.
-Articulates a conceptual framework for designing interactive systems where statistical models remain tools in human hands rather than substitutes for authorship.
+> Synthesizing concepts from information theory and philosophy of mind to articulate a framework for preserving human authorship in ML-driven interactive systems.

 ### Master
 `2017`
 __Wuxia to Kung Fu: Evolution of Hong Kong Action Cinema under Shaw Brothers__
-> Conducted archival research on Shaw Brothers Studio’s evolution from the 1920s–1980s, analyzing its influence on Hong Kong martial arts cinema and key auteur directors.
+> Conducted archival research on Shaw Brothers Studio’s evolution (1920s–1980s) and its influence on martial arts cinema.
+Presented findings at a graduate symposium.

-> Presented findings at a graduate symposium on Asian film history, highlighting shifts in genre, industrial practice, and transnational reception.

 `2016`
 __DePaul University, College of Computing and Digital Media — Research Assistant__
-> Compiled a database from 95+ industry and academic articles to examine how on- and off-screen diversity correlates with box office revenue and global studio strategy.
+> Compiled a database (95+ articles) on diversity's impact on box office revenue and authored 10+ reports on global film distribution.

-> Authored 10+ reports on global film adaptations, tracing distribution trends and audience shifts.

-> Researched narrative frameworks (three-act structure, hero’s journey) and applied them in script coverage for peer projects.

-> Analyzed 50+ films for genre, plot structure, and stylistic evolution, and piloted 20+ small film projects integrating research insights into practice.
+> Researched narrative frameworks for script coverage, analyzed 50+ films, and piloted 20+ projects to integrate research insights into practice.

 ### Undergraduate
 `2015`
 __Copyright Awareness and Media Download Behavior among Students in China__
-> Designed and administered a questionnaire study; analyzed data in SPSS using frequency, crosstab, and correlation methods.

-> Produced a report on the evolution of copyright policy, intellectual property awareness, and media piracy behavior among Chinese university students.
+> Designed and administered a questionnaire on media piracy; analyzed data in SPSS and produced a report on the evolution of Chinese copyright policy.

 `2014`
 __Auteur Theory and Cinematic Styles Analysis__
-> Led a comparative study of Ingmar Bergman and Robert Bresson’s stylistic signatures using close film analysis.

-> Examined Billy Wilder’s visual style and recurring themes to articulate his contribution to classical Hollywood cinema.

-> Analyzed color strategy in Zhang Yimou’s Red Sorghum to show how chroma supports narrative and emotional arc.

-> Applied multiple qualitative methodologies to clarify how auteur approaches shape cinematic form and audience reception.
+> Applied qualitative methodologies to analyze auteur theory, comparing the cinematic styles of Bergman, Bresson, and Billy Wilder.
+> Analyzed the narrative function of color in Zhang Yimou’s *Red Sorghum*.

 ## Interactive Installations
 `2025`